malloc2048/codevault/readme.md

 I have forgotten why some of these projects were implemented, some are from various interviews throughout the years.
 Some are probably just random things implemented for fun.

+Some of these are probably pretty old projects so the style and C++ standard may be vary wildly.
 The projects in this repo are all in C++ (I may make a second repo for porting to other languages)

 ## Summary of projects